suites-dev/suites/README.md

   making unit testing more approachable.

-* 🔧 **Maintainability.** By generating mock objects that closely resemble the original dependencies, Automock promotes code maintainability.
-The generated mocks retain the same type information as the real objects, ensuring type safety and allowing you to leverage TypeScript's powerful static type checking capabilities.
+* 🔧 **Maintainability.** The generated mocks retain the same type information as the real objects, ensuring type safety and allowing you to leverage TypeScript's powerful static type checking capabilities.
 This approach enhances code readability, reduces the risk of errors, and makes it easier to refactor and maintain tests over time.